 When it comes to SEO, it’s important that your technical SEO fundamentals are reviewed and on point.
 This means:

-- Using historical keyword data to take quick wins from Optimised meta tags and descriptions
+Using historical keyword data to take quick wins from Optimized meta tags and descriptions

 Trevor’s advice is to;

 Make sure your promotions are correct and products are live on all of your channels and that your customer service and fulfillment teams are ready for the influx of orders.

 Most marketplaces like eBay and Amazon have their own promotions, so make sure you are taking advantage of these.
 Make sure your prices are right on Amazon so you are maximizing your Buy Box, which will normally account for about 80% of sales.

 On eBay, a lot of sales come from promoted listings.
 So consider promoting at least your major products.

 Black Friday isn’t just going on in the US.
 So make sure your international channels are up-to-date and the prices are all correct.

 This tip is from Dan Sheard, CEO of Shopify Plus Partner agency Velstar, and it’s about conversion rate Optimisation.
 A topic always at the front of any ecommerce marketer’s mind.

 Dan has broken this down into an easy-to-follow four-part checklist.

 Early preparation is a theme of all the tips when it comes to Black Friday, and it’s also important when optimising your website.
 In this instance, you should make sure all of your discounts, promotions, campaign assets, graphics, banners and any dev changes are prepared as early as possible.
 Your in-house team will be extremely busy during this period and you don’t want to miss out on any sales due to being under-prepared.